 If your business information is inaccurate and your competitors is not, guess where the customer is going to go.

 Once competitors get ahead far enough, it can be hard to catch up without a lot of effort.
 It’s best to stay accurate and continue to work toward high rankings from the start.
-Don’t let innacurate business information hinder your progress.
+Don’t let inaccurate business information hinder your progress.

 6) You may get negative reviews

 Believe it or not but consumers can sometimes be petty.
-There are cases of 1-star reviews being left because of
+There are cases of 1-star reviews being left because of inaccurate information.

 It’s a brutal world out there and there’s often no room for an error that can easily be prevented.
 Customers expect you to provide accurate information about your business, no excuses.
 If you don’t then there may be a punishment waiting to happen.
 Whether it’s fair or not, there’s not a lot a business can do about it.

-How to save your business from
+How to save your business from inaccurate listings

 You can either slave away every week to check all your information and make changes as your business changes or you can do it the easy way.